-“It was a time when women took over men’s positions as they went off to war, not only in the field of manufacturing, but on the field of dreams.”
+"It was a time when women took over men's positions as they went off to war, not only in the field of manufacturing, but on the field of dreams."—Annabelle Lee

 Although some teams in the All-American Professional Girls Baseball League played for a dozen years, the Millerettes only lasted one season in Minneapolis.
 Lack of support from sports fans in the Twin Cities forced the team to move to Fort Wayne, Indiana for the 1945 season.
-The team became known as the Fort Wayne Daisies.
+Their name was changed to the Fort Wayne Daisies.
 In 1945, the Daisies had a 62-47 win-loss record and finished the season just four games behind the first place Rockford Peaches.
 The Daisies played in Fort Wayne until 1954.

 Millerettes team highlights in 1944:

 Former bank clerk Annabelle Lee pitched the first perfect game in AAGPBL history on July 29, 1944.

 Pitcher Dorothy Wiltse ended the season with a 20-16 record and a 1.88 ERA in 38 appearances.